In order to get the best use out of the Panel user guide, it is important to have a grasp of some core concepts, ideas, and terminology.

 pn.depends decorator provides an explicit way to link specific inputs (such as the value of a widget) to some computation in a function, reactively updating the output of the function whenever the parameter changes.
 This approach is a highly convenient, intuitive, and flexible way of building interactive UIs.

 Panel itself is built on the param library, which allows capturing parameters and their allowable values entirely independently of any GUI code.
 By using Param to declare the parameters along with methods that depend on those parameters, even very complex GUIs can be encapsulated in a tidy, well-organized, maintainable, and declarative way.
 Panel will automatically convert parameter definition to corresponding widgets, allowing the same codebase to support command-line, batch, server, and GUI usage.
 This API requires the use of the param library to express the inputs and encapsulate the computations to be performed, but once implemented this approach leads to flexible, robust, and well encapsulated code.
-See the Panel Param user guide for more detail.
+See the Panel Param how-to guides for more detail.

 At the lowest level, you can build interactive applications using